-4. EXPLODING WIRES
+4. Exploding wires

-In sec.2, we have outlined our explanation of nuclear transmutations and fast neutrons which have been observed to emerge when large electrical current pulses passing through wire filaments are induced to explode.
-If a strong current pulse, large on the scale of $I_0$ , defined in Eq.(4), passes through a thin wire filament, then the magnetic field which loops around the current, exerts a very large Maxwell pressure on surface area elements, compressing, twisting and pushing into the wire.
+In $\S2$ , we have outlined our explanation of nuclear transmutations and fast neutrons which have been observed to emerge when large electrical current pulses passing through the wire filaments are induced to explode.
+If a strong current pulse, large on the scale of $I_0$ , defined in eq.
+(4), passes through a thin wire filament, then the magnetic field which loops around the current, exerts a very large Maxwell pressure on surface area elements, compressing, twisting and pushing into the wire.
 When the magnetic Maxwell pressure grows beyond the tensile strength of the wire material at the hot filament temperature, the wire first expands, then begins to melt and finally disintegrates.
 There now exist slow-motion pictures which verify that indeed the wire expands, melts and disintegrates.
 All of this is readily understood.
 If the heating rate is sufficiently fast, then the hot wire may emit thermal radiation at a very high noise temperature.
-The thermal radiation from exploding Tungsten filaments exhibits X-ray frequencies indicating very high electron kinetic energies within the filament.
-Due to the electron kinetic pressure, the wire diameter starts to increase yielding a filament dense gas phase but still with some liquid droplets.
+The thermal radiation from the exploding tungsten filaments exhibits X-ray frequencies indicating very high electron kinetic energies within the filament.
+Due to the electron kinetic pressure, the wire diameter starts to increase yielding a filament-dense gas phase but still with some liquid droplets.
 The final explosive product consists of a hot plasma colloid containing some small dust particles of the original wire material.
 These products cool off into a gas and some smoke as is usual for explosions.

-As discussed in sec.2, we want to understand how LENRs can be initiated in an exploding wire current pulse with a strong current (with its peak value substantially higher than $I_o$ ) produced by a capacitor discharge with an initial voltage of only 30 KeV[28, 29].
-We also want to understand, by contrast, why when Rutherford had fired a much higher energy 100 KeV but dilute beam of electrons into a Tungsten target he did not observe any nuclear reactions[30].
+As discussed in §2, we want to understand how LENRs can be initiated in an exploding wire current pulse with a strong current (with its peak value substantially higher than $I_0$ ) produced by a capacitor discharge with an initial voltage of only 30 keV [28,29].
+We also want to understand, by contrast, why when Rutherford had fired a much higher energy 100 keV but dilute beam of electrons into a tungsten target he did not observe any nuclear reactions [30].

-A typical electron in the current with a mean kinetic energy 15 KeV would have an average speed $(v/c) \approx 0.25$ .
-On the other hand, even for such low mean speed, the chemical potential given in Eq.(11), for $(I/I_o) \approx 200$ becomes large comfortably sufficient for an electron to induce a weak interaction LENR.
-Overall energy conservation would of course require that only a certain fraction about $(15~KeV/25MeV) = 6 \times~10^{-4}$ of the total number of electrons in the current would be kinematically allowed to undergo weak interactions.
+A typical electron in the current with a mean kinetic energy of 15 keV would have an average speed $(v/c) \approx 0.25$ .
+On the other hand, even for such low mean speed, the chemical potential given in eq.
+(11), for $(I/I_0) \approx 200$ becomes large comfortably sufficient for an electron to induce a weak interaction LENR.
+Overall energy conservation will of course require that only a certain fraction of about (15 keV/25 MeV) = $6 \times 10^{-4}$ of the total number of electrons in the current will be kinematically allowed to undergo weak interactions.

-$$\mu \approx (mc^2)(200)(0.25) = 25 MeV,$$ (37)
+$$\mu \approx (mc^2)(200)(0.25) = 25 \text{ MeV},$$ (55)

-Let us now briefly discuss why Rutherford with his much higher energy -but dilute- beam of electrons did not observe any nuclear reactions.
+Let us now briefly discuss why Rutherford with his much higher energy - but dilute - beam of electrons did not observe any nuclear reactions.
 The reason is rather simple.
 In the vacuum, there is a mutual Coulomb repulsion between the electrons in the beam which compensates the mutual Amperian current attraction.
 In the exploding wire filament, on the other hand, the repulsive Coulomb part is screened by the background positive charge but leaves intact the Amperian current attraction thereby allowing the possibility of nuclear reactions.